Japan public financier to stop approving loans for coal projects

-TOKYO - A top Japanese public financier of foreign development projects has said it will stop accepting loan applications for coal power plants, as global pressure ramps up on the world's third-largest economy to do more to fight climate change.
+A top Japanese public financier of foreign development projects has said it will stop accepting loan applications for coal power plants, as global pressure ramps up on the world's third largest economy to do more to fight climate change.

 The Japan Bank for International Cooperation (JBIC) has been called names like "coal peddler" and "coal store" by environmentalists taking aim at the ongoing Vung Ang 2 coal power plant in Vietnam.

-Standard Chartered is among the foreign banks to have yanked financing support for the Japan-led project, that is worth an estimated US$2.2 billion (S$3.1 billion) and expected to start operations in 2024.
+Standard Chartered is among the foreign banks to have yanked financing support for the Japan-led project, which is worth an estimated US$2.2 billion (S$3.1 billion) and expected to start operations in 2024.

-JBIC governor Tadashi Maeda told the Diamond Online socioeconomic magazine this week that the name-calling was upsetting, and that it was "absolutely untrue" that the bank deliberately sets out to finance coal projects.
+JBIC governor Tadashi Maeda told the Diamond Online socioeconomic magazine last week that the name-calling was upsetting, and that it was "absolutely untrue" that the bank deliberately sets out to finance coal projects.

 "Going forward, it is necessary to lead to technologies that reduce the environmental load," he said.
 "We will no longer accept loan applications for coal-fired power generation projects."